 - a) The Town shall require, prior to the approval of any development within a Community Design Plan District identified on Schedule 3, that a Community Design Plan be prepared.
 The purpose of the Community Design Plan is to promote comprehensive planning, and to: - i.
-Identify the detailed land use and built forms; - ii.
+Identify the detailed land use and built forms: - ii.
 Confirm the boundaries of the Environmental Protection Designation; - iii.
-Identify the parkland system, and the active transportation network;

-- iv.
-Identify the location for any required educational and/or public service facilities; - v.
-Identify the internal road/driveway network and confirm access to adjacent public roads; - vi.
-Articulate the details for the provision of sewer, water and storm water management systems; - vii.
-Identify phasing and order of development, including any uses in the public interest to be developed in the earlier phases (e.g. affordable housing, public service facilities, parks, schools); and, - viii.
-Identify significant cultural heritage resources to be conserved. - b) The preparation of Community Design Plans shall conform with all relevant policies of this Plan, and shall be consistent with the Town's Urban Design Manual.
+Identify the parkland system, and the active transportation network; - iv.
+Identify the location for any required educational and/or public service facilities; - Identify the internal road/driveway network and confirm access to adjacent public roads; - vi.
+Articulate the details for the provision of sewer, water and storm water management systems; and, - vii.
+Identify phasing and order of development, including any uses in the public interest to be developed in the earlier phases (e.g. affordable housing, public service facilities, parks, schools). - b) The preparation of Community Design Plans shall conform with all relevant policies of this Plan, and shall be consistent with the Town's Urban Design Manual.
 Required Community Design Plans shall be adopted by Council, and shall include all of the necessary supporting technical studies, to the satisfaction of the Town.